Rebant/PRTSC_TO_FILE/README.md

 TODO
 ----
-1. Image icon
-2. Tray menu does not dissapear - make it!
+1. Tray menu does not dissapear - make it!
-3. More options on what to take a screen shot of:
+2. More options on what to take a screen shot of:
       a.
 Current window
       b.
 Portion of window
       c.
 Full screen page (if scrolling needed)
+3. Double click tray icon to show!
+4. Start with Windows option
-4. Other?
+5. Other?